 Scenario 1: A business has a strong marketing leader who is a valuable asset to the company.
 The leader is talented and effective but could benefit from the advice and support of other experienced marketers to bring fresh ideas or new technologies and solutions to the table.

 Scenario 2: The organization is embarking on a significant transformation in go-to-market approach, business model, product or service launch, or brand update.
 They need to augment with experienced executive leadership around these initiatives, so they can achieve their goals without overburdening their existing team.

-Solution: Authentic Brand’s Flex Advisory service can provide this business with on-demand access to CMO expertise when needed and for as long as necessary, without any long-term commitment.
-The objective of our advisory service is not to take this leader’s job but to give them access to Authentic Brand’s connected community of Fractional CMOs and our curated and vetted Ally Network.
+Solution: Authentic’s Flex Advisory service can provide this business with access to CMO expertise when needed and for as long as necessary.
+The objective of our advisory service is not to take this leader’s job but to give them access to Authentic’s connected community of Fractional CMOs and our curated and vetted Authentic Ally Network™.
 We call this connected community our Mindshare.
 When this leader has a problem they don’t know how to solve, they can bring it to the Mindshare, which can help them solve it and move forward faster and more effectively.

 Move forward with clarity and confidence

 Sometimes it becomes clear in our work with clients that a business does have the wrong people in marketing roles.
 In these scenarios, we help companies make thoughtful changes and hire employees who are a better fit.